Cloud Native Infrastructure

 - Deploy and manage virtual load balancers to support resilience at the application level

 - Reconfigure virtual hardware on demand – changing memory, processors, network and storage programmatically to react in near real time to demands on your applications

-- Interact programmatically with the VM operating system (OS) at deployment or when scaling/contracting your solution, helping to reduce the time to value on any changes to your environment
+- Interact programmatically with the instance operating system (OS) at deployment or when scaling/contracting your solution, helping to reduce the time to value on any changes to your environment

 - Use the global ecosystem of OpenStack tools and applications

-- Upload custom VM images, applications and data, or select from UKCloud’s catalogue of template-based standard OS configurations
+- Upload custom instance images, applications and data, or select from UKCloud’s catalogue of template-based standard OS configurations

 - Set and control access, user profiles and capabilities

-- Based upon Liberty, the 12th release of OpenStack
+- Based upon Mitaka, the 13th release of OpenStack

 - The following OpenStack projects/services are available –